flowtsohg/mdx-m3-viewer/README.md

 The API of the viewer is as follows:

 * `loadResource(source)` - Load a resource from a given source.
-The source can be an absolute path to a MDX/M3/BLP/DDS/PNG file, a path to a MDX/M3/BLP/DDS/TGA file in any of the Warcraft 3 and Starcraft 2 MPQs, or a header.
+The source can be an absolute path to a supported file type, a path to a MDX/M3/BLP/DDS/TGA file in any of the Warcraft 3 and Starcraft 2 MPQs, or a header.
 If loading from a header, every model and texture in the header will be loaded.
+* `unloadResource(source)` - Unloads a resource.
+The source can be a string, or a number.
+If it is a string, it can be the source of a model or a texture.
+If it is a number, it must be a valid model or instance ID.
+If a model is removed, all the instances owned by it will be removed too.
 * `setVisibility(objectId, b)` - Shows or hides an instance.
 * `getVisibility(objectId)` - Get the visibility status of an instance.
 * `setMeshVisibility(objectId, meshId, b)` - Set the visibility of a mesh in an instance.